spparks/spparks/examples/potts_quaternion/README.rst

 see the documentation of this app for more details.
 A Read-Shockley model is used to calculate low-angle grain boundary energies.

-Running the provided scripts will requires SPPARKS that was built with the STITCH library.
+Running the provided scripts requires SPPARKS that be built with the STITCH library.
 Details of running the examples are described below.
 In these examples SPPARKS was compiled into the executable *spk_mpi*.